Custler/main.evs.dev/README.md

 ```bash
 ./prepare_elections.sh
 ```
-In case of depool validation mode, this script checks balance of Tik account and topup it if it less 2 tokens.
-Then it send tik-tok transaction from Tik to DePool.
+In the case of depool validation mode, this script checks the balance of the Tik account and tops it up if it falls below 2 tokens.
+It also checks the depool's self-balance and the balances of both proxy accounts, topping them up if necessary.
+Then, it sends a tik-tok transaction from Tik to DePool.

-In case of MSIG validation the scriprt check for stake to return in elector and send request to return it if any.
+In the case of MSIG validation, the script checks for a stake to return in the elector and sends a request to return it if any is found.

 ### 7.2 Send stake to elector
 ```bash